TomasFerranti/TextureExtractor/README.md

 ### Running Node

 To run the Node server you can open Windows Prompt through Windows+R and type "cmd".
-Then you can switch folders to the project and run the file through
+For Linux users this is just Ctrl+Alt+T. Then you can switch folders to the project and run the file through

     node nodeServer.js